derb12/pybaselines/docs/algorithms/algorithms_2d/index.rst

 This section of the documentation is to help provide some context for how the algorithms were extended to work with 2D data.
-It will not be as comprehensive as the :doc:`1D Algorithms section <../algorithms/index>`, so to help understand any algorithm, it is suggested to start there.
-Refer to the :doc:`API section <../api/index>` of the documentation for the full parameter and reference listing for any algorithm.
+It will not be as comprehensive as the :doc:`1D Algorithms section <../algorithms_1d/index>`, so to help understand any algorithm, it is suggested to start there.

 .. toctree::
    :maxdepth: 2
-   :caption: Contents:

    polynomial_2d
    whittaker_2d